4dsystems/screen_4D_22_library/README.md

 ## Acknowledgements

 Many thanks to all the contributors that have vastly improved this library from it's humble beginnings.
-Individual contributions are listed in the CHANGES file:
+Individual contributions are listed in the [CHANGES.md](https://github.com/Nkawu/TFT_22_ILI9225/blob/master/CHANGES.md) file:

 * [techi602](https://github.com/techi602)
 * [ellsclytn](https://github.com/ellsclytn)